gavinhickford/theograph/README.md

 3. mongodb - download the appropriate zip from http://mongodb.org/ and place the bin folder in the zip to a known location.

 I haven't included any database files in the repository but it is very easy to create a database.
-There is an empty data folder in the project.
+Create an empty folder named 'data' in the project.
 Navigate to the mongo bin folder in a command prompt, and type the following:

 mongod --dbpath <path to the data folder>